ERoydev/Jobbo---Job-Search-Website/README.md

 ## Description
 Jobbo is a web application that connects employers seeking skilled talent with qualified employees searching for their dream jobs.<br> It features a user-friendly interface and robust features to streamline the job search and application process.

+## This is a FrontEnd project so my backend is not well optimised and structured efficiently

 ## Features
 <ul>
   <li><strong>Job Posting:</strong> Employers can easily post job openings, specifying requirements, qualifications, and benefits.</li>